jjmojojjmojo/m3u-copy/README.md

 ## FEATURES

 ### No duplicates
 Avoid copying the same file if it already exists.
+Makes it easy to manage files using multiple tools.

 ### Path mangling
 Paths in the provided M3U file need to be made relative to where the files are stored on the media.